Gluing Branes, I

 We emphasize again that this situation is not unique to $F$-theory.
-For example in the context of $M$-theory on $G_2$-manifolds, the $G_2$-metric is also not the correct metric for physics purposes near the three-cycle where the gauge theory is localized.
-The correct metric is the harmonic metric \cite{Pantev:2009de}, which includes non-abelian corrections but again only exists in the Higgs bundle picture.
-Thus even when new techniques for constructing compact $G_2$-holonomy manifolds become available, we still have to go back to the local model in order to study the $D$-terms, if we want to know more than the existence of a solution.
+For example in the context of $M$-theory on $G_2$-manifolds, the $G_2$-metric is singular near the three-cycle where the gauge theory is localized and is therefore not the correct metric for physics purposes.
+To understand the physics near such three-cycles, we need some way to `resolve' the singularities and obtain a smooth weakly coupled description.
+This was achieved only recently in \cite{Pantev:2009de}, by replacing the singular $G_2$ metric by the harmonic metric on a Higgs bundle.
+The harmonic metric is smooth and includes non-abelian corrections, but again only exists in the Higgs bundle picture.
+Thus even when new techniques for constructing compact $G_2$-holonomy manifolds become available, in the regime of interest the $G_2$-metric can't be trusted and we still have to go back to the local model in order to study the $D$-terms (using the harmonic metric).

 \newsubsection{Stability for degenerate cases}

 \subseclabel{SimpsonStability}

 In the previous subsection we rephrased the existence and uniqueness of the hermitian-Einstein metric in terms of slope-stability of the Higgs bundle.
 Because Higgs bundles are usually constructed by writing down spectral data, it would be more convenient to have a stability criterion for the spectral sheaf.
 However we have seen that the spectral data for a smooth Higgs bundle can easily have singular behaviour, for example the spectral cover can be reducible or non-reduced.
 Thus we need a criterion that behaves well under degenerations, and remains equivalent to existence and uniqueness of the hermitian-Einstein metric in the Higgs bundle picture even in such degenerate cases.